HarcourtsAcademy/grav/user/pages/02.courses/02.training-paths/_paths/04.leadership/leadership-path.md

 -	using strategic influence rather than using positional power to lead
 -	guiding others into a direction or decision that leaves them still feeling empowered and accomplished
 -	sharing your vision and creating a culture where people feel valued

-Our leadership training includes applied topics such as leadership, coaching and training, marketing, systems, financial planning, technology, and business strategy.
-The many workshops within this programme will help you to manage people for high performance and achieve extraordinary success in your business.